Getting a 650 Credit Score Mortgage can seem like a daunting task.

 The fact that interest rates go up and down on a nearly daily basis may confuse or upset potential homeowners.
 However, these changes are typically small enough to affect payments only on a minute level.
 More importantly, most people who invest in a mortgage get what is known as a fixed-rate loan.

-These types of loan are locked at a specific interest rate level.
-As a result, your payment cycle won’t be affected by rate changes.
-That’s why this type of loan usually benefits most buyers.
-However, variable-rate loans are a good choice if the economy is struggling because your mortgage payments could end up being lower during harder times.
+These types of loans are locked at a specific interest rate level.
+As a result, your payment cycle won't be affected by rate changes.
+That's why this type of loan usually benefits most buyers.
+However, variable-rate loans are a good choice if the economy struggles because your mortgage payments could end up being lower during harder times.

 What is Loan to Value?